Last Updated on

 - Implement an effective communication portal between parents and teachers.

-- Give your child space where they feel protected and cared for.
+- Give your child a space where they feel protected and cared for.

-- Listen to their problems without berating them or insulting them for not being able to solve it.
+- Listen to their problems without criticising them or insulting them for not being able to solve it.

 - Spend time with them in a fixed routine, which will comfort them.